raspberrypilearning/green-goals/en/step_5.md

 --- task ---

-Drag these blocks into the image of the **RRR Panda** sprite and put them in the script that you started earlier in this step:
+Drag these blocks into the image of the **RRR Panda** sprite in the Sprite list and put them in the script that you started earlier in this step:

 ![image of the RRR Panda sprite](images/RRRpanda-sprite.png)